-(From a Rock Band Indie Rock Alternative Punk Metal Rock and Roll Hip Hop Rap Audio-Engineering Perspective)
+(From an Audio-Engineering Perspective recording Rock Indie Punk Metal Rock and Roll Hip Hop Rap Music

 Getting down to separating the different elements, and piecing it all together can be a fun experience, or a nightmare if you have no idea where to start.
 Many engineers have their own way, but in general, labeling and organizing your tracks is a good idea, and while there is no perfect or proper way to do any mix, keeping things organized and making the creative process as deliberate as possible, can be an intuitive way to draw upon your skills as a listener or musician.
 While we spend much of our time listing back to takes, and determining which performance is best, we allow musicians to deploy their greatest creative freedoms in ways that defines them as players.
 If you have any questions when you’re going through the process, feel free to ask, and it will soon become an intuitive process as we begin working with EQ and Compressors to further refine the sound.
 Once the tracks has been tweaked, we produce mixes of each song for you to listen to to further refine if necessary.